 The belief is higher among men (65%) than women (53%) and the fear is highest among Millennials aged 25-35 at 73%.

-Londoners fear creeping privatisation more than other areas of the country, with 78% worried about the issue and least concerned are those in the south east (60%).
+Londoners fear creeping privatisation more than other areas of the country, with 78% worried about the issue and least concerned are those in the south east (60%) according to the research.

 We Brits clearly love the NHS – for all its flaws – and defend it to the hilt when it is attacked by foreign politicians.

-The priorities for the NHS’ next 10 years among those surveyed are to reduce waiting times, increased government funding and better pay for doctors and nurses.
+The priorities for the NHS’ next 10 years among according to the research, are to reduce waiting times, increased government funding and better pay for doctors and nurses.